 For Lucy, there was a weird familiarity about some of these places.
 Suddenly, that strangest of subjects — religious education — was leaping into life.
 We stood where Lot's wife had stood as she turned into salt.
 Also, like Moses, we clambered up onto Mount Nebo and peered out across The Promised Land, only to discover that it's now 'West Bank', and The Land of Tomatoes and Glass.
 It was also up here that we first heard that most distinctive of Jordanian sounds: the river of bells, powered by sheep.

 As we drove south, the landscape got wilder and bigger.
-Whole cities have been lost in its clefts and cracks; one hole is so big that it's now the lowest spot on earth: the Dead Sea (-416m).
+Whole cities have been lost in its clefts and cracks; one hole is so big that it's now the lowest spot on Earth: the Dead Sea (-416 m (-1,364 ft)).
 We all went floating in it once.
 It's not just eight times saltier than seawater; it also fizzes with exotic minerals that taste like a mouthful of sparks.
 To a child, this is a Roald Dahl world, alarming but fun.
-Beneath the surface, however, there's more than magic at work; the shores of the Dead Sea are sliding in opposite directions at the rate of 0.5cm a year.
+Beneath the surface, however, there's more than magic at work; the shores of the Dead Sea are sliding in opposite directions at the rate of 0.5 cm a year.
 With speeds like that, Jordan's geology is Formula 1.

 Finally, Ahmed pulled up next to some camels and the remnants of a Victorian train.
 "Here we are.
 Wadi Rum."

-Ahead of us, the earth seemed to have opened up and swallowed the desert.
-Peering into this vast, scarlet valley, we could see more mountains like stacks of giant coins 800m tall.
+Ahead of us, the Earth seemed to have opened up and swallowed the desert.
+Peering into this vast, scarlet valley, we could see more mountains like stacks of giant coins 800 m (2,624 ft) tall.
 Soon we were among them, sifting the sand in a bashed-up jeep.
 Our driver now was a Howeitat tribesman and hunter of pigeons, called Ali.
 He knew all the natural arches and mushroom-shaped rocks, and could climb like an ibex.
-His family had lived here forever, and had put up with Romans and Nabateans, and even the strange Thamudic traders, who'd left ostriches carved in the rock.
+His family had lived here forever, and had put up with Romans and Nabataeans, and even the strange Thamudic traders, who'd left ostriches carved in the rock.

 Ali said his grandfather had also known both Lawrences of Arabia.
 The first passed by in 1917, shooting up the trains (which had never fully recovered).
 The second — better known as Peter O'Toole — had called by in 1961, to make the film.
 He was made of different stuff, and hated riding camels.
 He'd even bought himself a piece of foam rubber to sit on (it can just be seen in the film).
 Even to this day, he's known to the Howeitat as 'Mr Sponge'.